 - Know your target market.
-When you write social media messages, use the language, words, terms, and passions of your target market.
+When you write social media messages, use your target market’s language, words, terms, and passions.
 Speak to them in a way that means something to them.
 For example, if you sell photocopiers, and a concern for your target is saving money on copies, talk about how they can get more copies by using the toner-saving feature.
 Talk about what matters to your MARKET more than what matters to YOU.

 - Provide relevant content of high perceived value to your target market.
 The content you provide reveals strategies, tips, tricks that make your target market’s jobs or lives easier, time-saving, satisfying.
 Find out what matters to your target.
-Do this by listening and using their feedback.
-Then, genuinely show them that their interests are valid and important to you.
-A great video that helps you understand their need to be validated it this brief video called Validation. https://www.youtube.com/watch?v=Cbk980jV7Ao
+Please do this by listening and using their feedback.
+Then, genuinely show them that their interests are valid and essential to you.
+A great video that helps you understand their need to be validated is this brief video called Validation. https://www.youtube.com/watch?v=Cbk980jV7Ao

 - Approach well-known target market challenges, issues and/or problems from a new, interesting, helpful angle.
 For example, suppose you sell sleep apnea and snoring relief products.
-Instead of only talking about how sleep apnea is a medical condition that could contribute to causing unwanted health issues, talk about sleep apnea and how a person’s snoring might be negatively affecting his or her relationship.
-Those who snore may be unware how important it is to have sleep apnea checked out by a doctor.
-But the clincher to send them to their doctor may be to reveal the benefits of a better relationship with a spouse by having it checked out.
+Instead of only talking about how sleep apnea is a medical condition that could contribute to causing unwanted health issues, talk about sleep apnea and how a person’s snoring might negatively affect their relationship.
+Those who snore may be unaware of how important it is to have sleep apnea checked out by a doctor.
+But the clincher to send them to their doctor may reveal the benefits of a better relationship with a spouse by having it checked out.
 This can all be conveyed using compelling and relevant social media marketing messages.

 Content marketing in your social media messages works well to win customers.
-Prospects like to hear and read testimonials, case studies and personal accounts about problems solved by using a specific product or service.
-It helps build credibility and goodwill for your company products.
+Prospects like hearing and reading testimonials, case studies, and personal accounts about problems solved using a specific product or service.
+It helps build credibility and goodwill for your company’s products.